JoshiSneh/Battery-Cell-Data-Visualization/README.md

 - `cell_5308.csv`, `cell_5329.csv`: CSV files containing raw battery cell data

 ## Data Source
-The data used in this application originates from Excel files.
-The CSV files (cell_5308.csv and cell_5329.csv) were created by extracting specific columns from these Excel files.
+The data used in this application originates from Excel files (`5308.xls` and `5329.xls`).
+The CSV files (`cell_5308.csv` and `cell_5329.csv`) were created by extracting specific columns from these Excel files.
 Here's the mapping of the data:

 - Current Data: Sheet no: 4, Column No: 6
 - Voltage Data: Sheet no: 4, Column No: 7